atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Just at that instant I was Seized with an unac ' countable propensity to step into St. james’s Square, ■ though I hast but'so lately lest it; — I could not hin ■ my feet from carrying me 'to the' very Spot which iriclosed all that my eyes delighted to gaze on, alt ‘ my Souk held dear. — While I stood with folded arms, looking up at her window, I put'up an ardent prayer' for her protection and Safety. — Just as I was, with iiriwihing, lingering steps, turning homeward. — ^
-I heard lady charlotte’s door unlock, and Saw a woman’s head out at the window. — She appeared to be’ Dawson, arid instantly a man who, by the light of the lamps, 'Seemed genteel and weli drested, came up, and went in. — ^ ^the door vas going to be closed aster him — ^ithen, rouzest by jealousy, and agitated with a thousand ideas, rushed in after him. — dawson, confounded with guilt and astonishment, was struck dumb. -- -- -- The man stared at me — I stared at him, -- -- -- Impatient to know t” e meaning of this strange affair, I alked ''i' buflness there. dawson full of corifttlion, lliook with apprehension, and Said, “He im
+I heard lady charlotte’s door unlock, and Saw a woman’s head out at the window. — She appeared to be’ Dawson, arid instantly a man who, by the light of the lamps, 'Seemed genteel and weli drested, came up, and went in. — ^ ^the door vas going to be closed aster him — ^ithen, rouzest by jealousy, and agitated with a thousand ideas, rushed in after him. — dawson, confounded with guilt and astonishment, was struck dumb. -- -- -- The man stared at me — I stared at him, -- -- -- Impatient to know t" e meaning of this strange affair, I alked ''i' buflness there. dawson full of corifttlion, lliook with apprehension, and Said, "He im
 JL U K U W U o U R N; l6j
-“He is my brother, my lord, whom I have not Seen a great while. — Do, ” continued She to him, with a beseeching tone, do leave me nowi” — -- -- -- -- -- He made no reply, but with a Surly air flung out of the house.
+"He is my brother, my lord, whom I have not Seen a great while. — Do, " continued She to him, with a beseeching tone, do leave me nowi" — -- -- -- -- -- He made no reply, but with a Surly air flung out of the house.
-As Soon as I had got rid of my gentleman — for a gentleman he really was — > — fliocked to death at this woman’'? proceedings, which were certainly infamous -- -- — (you may remember I always suspedted her, and detested the impudent fleer on her face.) — I alked her how long She had made a praitice osset- -- in fellows, after her lady was retired to rest, and turning the house into a brothel; — “but I am happy in having Sound yea out, Mrs, dhwson; added I, and you may be astured, I Shall Set this affair in a right light to lady Charlotte, ” -- — She stood a moment with her eyes on the ground Sas if revolving what had jusi pasted; then looking up to me, as if She had an affair of the utmost consequence to commuhicate. — “Why then, ” replied She, “it must cut; and indeed it will be but adtiag an honest part by your ibrdfh’p, though I am Sorry to Speak amiss of my lady, but — -- — — -” ’
+As Soon as I had got rid of my gentleman — for a gentleman he really was — > — fliocked to death at this woman’'? proceedings, which were certainly infamous -- -- — (you may remember I always suspedted her, and detested the impudent fleer on her face.) — I alked her how long She had made a praitice osset- -- in fellows, after her lady was retired to rest, and turning the house into a brothel; — "but I am happy in having Sound yea out, Mrs, dhwson; added I, and you may be astured, I Shall Set this affair in a right light to lady Charlotte, " -- — She stood a moment with her eyes on the ground Sas if revolving what had jusi pasted; then looking up to me, as if She had an affair of the utmost consequence to commuhicate. — "Why then, " replied She, "it must cut; and indeed it will be but adtiag an honest part by your ibrdfh’p, though I am Sorry to Speak amiss of my lady, but — -- — — -" ’
-“How !’ what !” interrupted I -- -- -- Shamefully
+"How !’ what !" interrupted I -- -- -- Shamefully
-taken in by her artsut behaviobr — “What do you mean ?”
+taken in by her artsut behaviobr — "What do you mean ?"
-“I Say, my lordy” continued stie, malicious nend, “that L am not to blame; ™y Hsty v.?illsee gentlemen in private, I dare not disobey her orders.”
+"I Say, my lordy" continued stie, malicious nend, "that L am not to blame; ™y Hsty v.?illsee gentlemen in private, I dare not disobey her orders."
-“What orders!” exclaimed 1- Sull of astonisti ment and horror. -- -- “VV hat men! does lady Char ibtte admit men privately of a night!
-By h -- n(. (. a lie, an insamous lie.” ’
+"What orders!" exclaimed 1- Sull of astonisti ment and horror. -- -- "VV hat men! does lady Char ibtte admit men privately of a night!
+By h -- n(. (. a lie, an insamous lie." ’
-“To be Sure, my lord, ” replied the artful devil, “She. will not own it to your lordship,; and I hope you won’t think of mentioning it to her; I Shall be rained and undoti®, lose my place, nry character, evei F everything, If you do, pretending to squeeze cut a few tears.
+"To be Sure, my lord, " replied the artful devil, "She. will not own it to your lordship,; and I hope you won’t think of mentioning it to her; I Shall be rained and undoti®, lose my place, nry character, evei F everything, If you do, pretending to squeeze cut a few tears.
 ‘‘ Your chara6ler must be infamous, and ycur place to the last (degree scandalous, if what you mention is true -- -- But I canst believe you -- -- You have certainly inventecf an abomiilalrle lie to excuse yourself, and iliall be expofesd to your lady tomorrow— — is too good to be thil^ (deceived; 'dnd her reputation may be injuied by this vile behaviour of yours.
-‘‘ It is very well, my lord” ” The, you may think as you please ^ ruin is certain, be it which way it will; — but you will find, when too late, that had my lady been as innocent as I am, you would be too happy ’’
+‘‘ It is very well, my lord" " The, you may think as you please ^ ruin is certain, be it which way it will; — but you will find, when too late, that had my lady been as innocent as I am, you would be too happy ’’
 ’sdeath! womanfhcricd I, tortured with madness, mention not your lady again, as you value your safety— — She is chaste.
 You may then believe me fo toa, for we are both the Same; and I beg ycur lordlliip will go, and take no notice of what ha'^pastedst^
 Not take any notice !’’ cried I, do you imagine that I Shall be filent upon such a transaction as this } — No believe me, I will come to the truth of it, or peistni."’
-“You will never know any more tlran what you do already said she, ‘‘ can you suppose that my lady will confess to ycur lordsliip, that fly prefers another man to you — Site knows better — No, my lord, She wist lay the blame on me, and I stiall be turned out — and you will make it up with her la dyinipst’
+"You will never know any more tlran what you do already said she, ‘‘ can you suppose that my lady will confess to ycur lordsliip, that fly prefers another man to you — Site knows better — No, my lord, She wist lay the blame on me, and I stiall be turned out — and you will make it up with her la dyinipst’
 I Villi go to the devil first, cried transported with fury, but where is your lady In her bed, my lord— — ^ -- -- Should frie be
-‘‘ Show me to her immediately, ” cried I, with aaimpaiieuce which discovered how little capable I was was of making use of my reason— — me to her — If stie a(iauts other men, sstc may as well receive me.’’
+‘‘ Show me to her immediately, " cried I, with aaimpaiieuce which discovered how little capable I was was of making use of my reason— — me to her — If stie a(iauts other men, sstc may as well receive me.’’
 She hesitated a moment; Site loolced terrihed and Sail of perplexity, while I continued raving like a lunatic, — Show me to her this instant.'’
-On one condition, my lord; Swear to me, that you will not name me In this aitalr. -- I know your lordihip's honour, and may depend upon h.”
-Honour !” replied I, Is there any honour in keeping a promise with such wretches as you --
+On one condition, my lord; Swear to me, that you will not name me In this aitalr. -- I know your lordihip's honour, and may depend upon h."
+Honour !" replied I, Is there any honour in keeping a promise with such wretches as you --
-Conduct me to her, or by all that’s Sacred (laying my hand upon my fwcrd) I will not answer for the consequences.”
+Conduct me to her, or by all that’s Sacred (laying my hand upon my fwcrd) I will not answer for the consequences."
-She made no reply, but went up stairs— — followed. -- -- -- You may guess hi what an agitation of fpints. — But I cannot write any more at present— — head turns round, my — my pen drops from my hand.”
+She made no reply, but went up stairs— — followed. -- -- -- You may guess hi what an agitation of fpints. — But I cannot write any more at present— — head turns round, my — my pen drops from my hand."
 ID CONTINUATION.
 I followed this cursed devil up stairs— — took a key cut ofher pocket, opened a door which led to her lady’s dresung room — a room I well knew; — and pulling a candle into my hand instantly disappeared.
 With hasty trembling steps I pursued my way to another door, which led, I riatiirally imagined, to